Chinedu Dike

 Oddly enough the foremost essentials of life

-like water, food and sleep, are also not spared.
+like sleep, food and water, are also not spared.

 He could be feeling ill and he won't care.